 - 1

 The procedure is conducted with sensitivity and care.
-The patient takes a comfortable position on the back, and the doctor cleans and sterilizes his genital area.
+The patient takes a comfortable position on his back, and the doctor cleans and sterilizes his genital area.

 - 2